 Our EC3 children transitioning to Grade 1 often have a higher achievement level since they are already familiar with the curriculum expectations, unlike new Grade 1 entrants.
 Our early childhood teachers also work closely with Grade 1 and Grade 2 teachers, helping to ensure a seamless transition between the “Early Years” programme and into Grade 1 IB PYP.

 The PYP Early Years component emphasises the importance of self-led, inquiry-based learning.
-At OWIS, we provide our youngest learners with a stimulating learning environment that integrates the natural world into the classroom, both indoors and outside.
+At OWIS, we provide our youngest learners, starting from nursery or Early Childhood 1 level, with a stimulating learning environment that integrates the natural world into the classroom, both indoors and outside.
 This rich environment allows young children to learn through play and more formal activities, offering an important balance between self-inquiry and structured learning.
 They are able to get hands-on experience within their learning and have the opportunity to experiment to find answers to their questions.
 They can let off steam and maintain their physical wellbeing while simultaneously learning.
 A structured curriculum brings purpose to everyday play and children "learn" without feeling constrained or restricted.
 Our teachers strive to cultivate intellectual curiosity and creativity from the earliest age.

-At One World International School, we understand the critical importance of early childhood education.
-The right programme will lay a strong foundation for your children’s cognitive, social and emotional development.
-To learn more about the IB PYP curriculum and the difference our approach to early childhood education can make for your child, please contact us.
+At OWIS Nanyang and One World Preschool, Mountbatten, we understand the critical importance of early childhood education.
+The top preschool programme in Singapore will lay a strong foundation for your children’s cognitive, social and emotional development.
+To learn more about the difference our approach to early childhood education can make for your child, please contact us.